Algorithmic Information Design in Multi-Player Games: Possibility and Limits in Singleton Congestion: Introduction

 Besides its wide applicability, there are also multiple more basic reasons that \scg{}s are an ideal game class for the study of optimal information design for succinctly represented multiplayer games.
 First, it is a fundamental class of games, which as we show already exhibits quite non-trivial computational challenges.
 Therefore, a thorough algorithmic understanding for this elemental class is essential for the study of information design in more complex setups.
-Second, in a celebrated work \cite{ieong2005fast}, Ieong et al. proved that various types of Nash equilibria (NEs), including both the socially-optimal NE and the potential-function-minimizing NE, can be computed efficiently in \scg{}s with \emph{arbitrary} cost functions, whereas computing a pure Nash equilibrium becomes PLS-complete in general congestion games \cite{fabrikant2004complexity}.
+Second, a celebrated work by \citet{ ieong2005fast} shows that various types of Nash equilibria (NEs), including both the socially-optimal NE and the potential-function-minimizing NE, can be computed efficiently in \scg{}s with \emph{arbitrary} cost functions, whereas \citet{ fabrikant2004complexity} prove that computing a pure Nash equilibrium becomes PLS-complete in general congestion games.
 Therefore, the restriction to \scg{}s allows us to ``disentangle'' the complexity study of information design from the complexity of computing the equilibrium.
 Third, information design in such class of strategic games with many players gives rise to several fundamental new challenges that has not been present in previous work and thus requires the introduction of novel concepts and techniques which we now elaborate.

-Finally, recent study shows that the welfare improvement via information design can never exceed the \emph{price of anarchy} of the underlying base games \cite{nachbar2020power}.\footnote{For example, in non-atomic routing with linear latency, the maximum possible social cost \emph{reduction} by using any signaling scheme is at most $1/3=4/3-1$ fraction of the social optimum, since the price of anarchy of the games is at most $4/3$ \cite{roughgarden2015intrinsic}.} Therefore, information design would be more useful in games with large price of anarchy, which is true for the general \scg{} games we consider.
-The simple example in Figure \ref{fig:signal-example} illustrates how strategic signaling may significantly reduce social cost in \scg{}s and how much more powerful private signaling can be than the more-often-studied public signaling in games as in the previous literature.
-The \scg{} has $N$ agents, $3$ resources and two state $\theta_1,\theta_2$ of equal probability $0.5$ ($\epsilon$ is an extremely small positive number). $N$ agents all start from source $s$ and each picks one edge to sink $t$.
+Finally, recent study by \citet{ nachbar2020power} shows that the welfare improvement via information design can never exceed the \emph{price of anarchy} of the underlying base games.
+For example, in non-atomic routing with linear latency, the maximum possible social cost \emph{reduction} by using any signaling scheme is at most $1/3=4/3-1$ fraction of the social optimum, since the price of anarchy of the games is at most $4/3$ \cite{ roughgarden2015intrinsic}.
+Therefore, information design would be more useful in games with large price of anarchy, which is true for the general \scg{} games we consider.
+The following simple example illustrates public and private signaling in \scg{}s and how it may significantly reduce social cost.